 Instructions

-3. Sprinkle salt over the sliced veggies and mix well in a bowl until veggies begin to soften.
+- Sprinkle salt (2.5% of the weight of the veggies) over the sliced veggies and mix well in a bowl until veggies begin to soften.
 Some brine will form, but not as much as with cabbage.